vsuraj156/CompAssignmentsF22/crimsonbouquet/lab.md

 Go to admin at `localhost:8000/admin`.
 Remember to boot the server back up if you closed it!

-We can now edit our objects here.
+We can now edit our objects here, interactively instead of through the shell.
 Click on Articles and go capitalize the "g" in gamechanging!

 We are now going to write some more complicated views.
 This part isn't important to understand because views and templates are no longer used.
-The templates already exist in the code, we just have to modify `content/views.py`.
+The templates already exist in the code, we just have to modify `content/views.py` to be the following:
 ```python
 from django.shortcuts import render, get_object_or_404